-Get privacy and unlimited content with Avast SecureLine VPN for iPhone and iPad
+Get privacy and unlimited content with Avast SecureLine VPN for Android

 When it comes to countries where VPN servers are located, not all are equal.
 Every country has its own internet laws and regulations around content and user privacy.
 And it may be better for you to connect to a VPN from certain locations where VPN servers offer more freedom.
 Read on to learn about the best server locations and countries to connect to a VPN.